 The chain suffers perhaps the greatest load of any bicycle component.

-Inspecting the chain regularly and replacing it when necessary could save you significant amounts in the cost of replacing a prematurely worn drivetrain.
+Inspecting the chain regularly and replacing it when necessary could save the cost of replacing a prematurely worn drivetrain.

 So what signs of wear should you be looking for?
 And how should you approach the task of replacing your chain?

 We’ll kick off the first of a series of articles on the drivetrain by inspecting and replacing a SRAM chain.
 We’ll deal with cleaning, and methods of replacing chains from other manufacturers, in later articles.
 Our guide is Jon Hayes, mechanic at independent bike shop, Ride.

 The chain is subject to huge force from the tension applied by pedalling.
 A stretched chain will deform and wear chainrings and cassettes.
 The smallest sprockets will suffer the greatest wear as a result of having fewer teeth to engage with the chain and spread the load.